 The brachial plexus is a major network of nerves transmitting signals responsible for motor and sensory innervation to the upper extremities.
 The plexus originates as an extension from the ventral rami of C5 through T1 spinal nerves.

-Five spinal nerves give rise to the formation of 3 trunks which subsequently divide into 6 divisions, located anteriorly and posteriorly.
+Five spinal nerves give rise to the formation of three trunks, which subsequently divide into six divisions, located anteriorly and posteriorly.
 From these divisions, merging of nerves will form three cords as the lateral, posterior, and medial cords.
 Finally, five specific nerves will arise from the cords as the terminal branches of the brachial plexus, allowing specific muscles of the upper limb to perform corresponding actions.
 These terminal branches include the following: musculocutaneous, axillary, radial, median, and ulnar nerves.
-Aside from these nerves, there are also collateral nerves which are found in the brachial plexus which innervate the proximal limb muscles as they arise proximal to the ventral rami, trunks, and cords.
-Brachial plexus injuries is regarded as one of the most debilitating injuries afflicting the upper extremity.
+Aside from these nerves, there are also collateral nerves that exist in the brachial plexus, which innervate the proximal limb muscles as they arise proximal to the ventral rami, trunks, and cords.
+Brachial plexus injuries qualify as one of the most debilitating injuries afflicting the upper extremity.

 Nerve fibers from the anterior division of the brachial plexus are contained in the musculocutaneous, median, and ulnar nerves.
 These nerves innervate the anterior muscles of the upper arm, forearm, and intrinsic muscles.
 This innervation mainly provides flexion of the upper limb.
-Nerve fibers arising from the posterior division, including the axillary and radial nerves, provide innervation to the posterior muscles of the arm and forearm, which in turn allows these compartments to perform the functions of elbow, wrist, and finger extension
+Nerve fibers arising from the posterior division, including the axillary and radial nerves, provide innervation to the posterior muscles of the arm and forearm, which in turn allows these compartments to perform the functions of the elbow, wrist, and finger extension